karnival/game_of_life/README.md

 `run_remote.sh` submits an example job using the deployed version of `submit_qsub.sh`.

 Once the cluster job has finished, call `fetch_results.sh` to retrieve the output data.

+## Visualisation of Results

+Call the MATLAB script 'visualise_from_data.m' within the directory containing the results.
+This generates an output video.